Battle of Kyiv (2022): Escalation

 On the morning of 26 February, Russian artillery shelled the city for more than 30 minutes.
 Concurrently, Ukrainian forces repelled an attack on a power plant in the northeastern neighborhood of Troieshchyna.
 The attack was suggested to be a Russian attempt to cut Kyiv off from electricity.
 Heavy fighting also occurred near the Kyiv Zoo in Shuliavka, where Ukrainian forces defended an army base on Prospect Peremohy.
 According to President of Ukraine, Volodymyr Zelenskyy, Ukrainian forces managed to repel a Russian offensive and continued to hold Kyiv and its surrounding areas.
 A curfew was imposed from 17:00 to 08:00, and violators were to be considered saboteurs.
 According to the British Ministry of Defence, Russian forces were 19 mi from the city-center of Kyiv.

 On 27 February, clashes between Ukrainian forces and Russian saboteurs continued.
 Meanwhile, local officials remained adamant that the city was still under full Ukrainian control.
 Later that morning, a rocket fell and exploded in the courtyard of a 16-story highrise in Troieshchyna, destroying several automobiles.
 Ukrainian officials allege that the missile was fired by a Russian strategic bomber from Belarus.
 By the evening, the Associated Press reported that mayor of Kyiv, Vitali Klitschko had stated the city was encircled, which was subsequently clarified by his spokesperson as a mistake in The Kyiv Independent.
 The report has since been classified as false information.

-During the night, a Russian convoy attempted to set up a temporary base at Syrets Metro, which was responded by a deadly confrontation with Ukrainian troops.
+During the night, a Russian convoy attempted to set up a temporary base at Syrets Metro, which was met with a deadly confrontation with Ukrainian troops.
 Russian troops also fired at a Ukrainian military bus, creating an unknown amount of casualties.

 Civilian responses

 During the start of the attack Klitschko vowed to take up arms and fight.
-Zelenskyy urged citizens of Kyiv to respond the Russian assault with improvised attacks using Molotov cocktails.
+Zelenskyy urged citizens of Kyiv to respond to the Russian assault with improvised attacks using Molotov cocktails.
 Residents were warned to avoid windows and balconies.
 18,000 guns were distributed amongst citizens during the first day of the battle, while the Ukrainian Territorial Defense Forces, normally kept in reserve, were activated upon the start of the attack.

 On 26 February, Ukrainian interior minister Denys Monastyrsky announced that civilian volunteers in Kyiv had been given more than 25,000 assault rifles, and approximately 10 million bullets, as well as rocket-propelled grenades and rocket launchers.